-A New Survey Finds Eighty Percent Of Women Have Experienced Sexual Harassment
+A New Survey Finds 81 Percent Of Women Have Experienced Sexual Harassment

 "Sexual harassment until more recently has been viewed as part and parcel of what people experienced," says Decker, who wasn't involved in the survey.
 As a result, public health researchers don't monitor it.
 "It's often been dismissed, because it's considered not as egregious as sexual assault or rape."

-Rape and sexual violence is closely monitored by the U.S. Centers for Disease Control and Prevention's National Intimate Partner and Sexual Violence Survey.
-As a result, public health agencies and health workers are more aware of their prevalence and have been able to take steps to help victims and have programs aimed at preventing sexual violence.
+Rape and sexual violence are closely monitored by the U.S. Centers for Disease Control and Prevention's National Intimate Partner and Sexual Violence Survey.
+As a result, public health agencies and health workers are more aware of their prevalence and have been able to take steps to help victims and offer programs aimed at preventing sexual violence.

 The new report shows that sexual harassment, too, is worth monitoring, says Decker.
-"We want to know that we're responding to things that are prevalent and common and this is showing that sexual harassment is really prevalent."
+"We want to know that we're responding to things that are prevalent and common, and this is showing that sexual harassment is really prevalent."

 Loading...

-One of the most striking findings from the report is that there's a very clear "gender differential," she says.
-While men experience sexual harassment as well, the prevalence is higher for women as are the intensity of those experiences.
+One of the most striking findings from the report is that there is a very clear "gender differential," she says.
+While men experience sexual harassment as well, the prevalence is higher for women, as is the intensity of those experiences.
 It also shows that men are more frequently the perpetrators, she adds.

-Kearl says she was surprised how few of the victims confronted their harasser.
+Kearl says she was surprised at how few of the victims confronted their harasser.
 Instead, they changed their own lives to avoid harassers and reduce their risks of being harassed.

-"They were changing their routes or routines, they were changing jobs, or moving," says Kearl.
+"They were changing their routes or routines; they were changing jobs, or moving," says Kearl.

-The report also shows that most victims also suffer from anxiety and depression, just like victims of sexual violence.
+The report also shows that most victims suffer from anxiety and depression as well, just like victims of sexual violence.
 "It shows how challenging it is to confront someone.
 You'd rather change your life than confront the harasser," she says.

 Raj says her own teenage daughter's experience illustrates this.
 A couple of years ago, her daughter stopped walking to the public library by herself after she was harassed by a group of boys.